jquery-archive/css-chassis/CONTRIBUTING.md

 Our weekly meetings on Tuesday at 2pm ET on [IRC](http://irc.jquery.org) in #jquery-meeting.
 These meetings are public and all are welcome to attend and participate.
 If you can't make the meeting, you can find the internal notes for each meeting on [the jQuery Meeting site](https://meetings.jquery.org/category/chassis/).

-In case you have missed the meetings or want to view the discussions, you can <a href = "https://irc.jquery.org/%23jquery-meeting/">view the irc logs here.</a>
+In case you have missed the meetings or want to view the discussions, you can [view the irc logs here.](https://irc.jquery.org/%23jquery-meeting/)